If you are going to be taking part in sparring in your boxing gym, you will without a doubt need to invest in a decent boxing head guard.

 Bar/Grill Headguards – A padded bar which usually goes over the front of your face and provides excellent all-round protection for the head, nose, cheeks and eyes.
 Although your vision can be distorted from uppercuts due to the bar.
 (Especially when they are thrown up close)

 My 10 best options are further down this post.

-Five boxing head guard features
+Four boxing head guard features

 Protection – Decide how much protection you need yourself; do you want to cover up your whole face with a bar guard or are the cheek protectors enough for you.
 Look to see if there is extra padding that will protect your face more than others.

 Comfort – You want to make sure your head is comfortable while wearing them as you don’t want to be uncomfortable while sparring.
 Most generally have soft suede material on or a gel padded leather on the inside.
 This isn’t the biggest concern for me personally as its more about how secure the head guard is – you will also be sweating a lot while wearing this, so comfort can something go out the window!

 Adjustability – Generally most head guards are created with velcro type strapping under the chin and back of the head, but some boxing guards do have lacing on the back which will require help from someone to secure it for you.
 I prefer the hook and loop fastener straps personally as I feel more locked in.